jls42/BabelFishAI/README-en.md

 ## 🔧 Troubleshooting

 - **Microphone Issues:**
-  - Check microphone access permissions in Chrome.
+  - Check microphone access permissions in your browser.
   - Ensure no other application is using the microphone simultaneously.

 - **Transcription/Translation Errors:**
   - Check that the API key is valid and active.
   - Ensure you have a stable internet connection.
-  - Consult the Chrome console for detailed logs in case of errors.
+  - Consult the browser console for detailed logs in case of errors.

 ## 🤝 Contribution